wundergraph/cloud-demo/README.md

 ### Contributing

-Feel free to contribute or improve the demo as you see like by raising a PR.
+Feel free to contribute or improve the demo as you like by raising a PR.